payam-zahedi/toastification/README.md

 ### ToastificationStyle

-we have 4 predefined styles for toast messages:
+We have 5 predefined styles for toast messages, each offering a unique look and feel to match your application's design.
+Here's a breakdown of each style:

 <p align="left">
 <img src="https://github.com/payam-zahedi/toastification/blob/main/doc/image/styles.png?raw=true" width="100%" alt="Styles" />
 </p>

+1. **ToastificationStyle.flat**
+   - A simple and clean style with a subtle border and no background fill.
+Ideal for minimalist notifications that don't overwhelm the interface.

+2. **ToastificationStyle.fillColored**
+   - A bold style with a solid colored background.
+Perfect for high-visibility alerts or important notifications that need immediate attention.

+3. **ToastificationStyle.flatColored**
+   - A balanced style with a flat design, colored borders, and text, but without a solid fill.
+Great for notifications that need to stand out without being too bold.

+4. **ToastificationStyle.minimal**
+   - A sleek and modern design with minimal elements and an accent line denoting the notification type.
+Perfect for clean, distraction-free interfaces.

+5. **ToastificationStyle.simple**
-additionally, we added a `ToastificationStyle.simple` style to show a simple toast message with a single line of text.
+   - A straightforward style showing a single line of text.
+Best for short, simple messages or confirmations where minimal design is preferred.

 ## ShowCustom Method